Khandaker-Baqi/IMF-Project/README.md

 5) Finding clusters in the data using k-means clustering and re-running linear regression model cluster wise

 ## Findings:
-Despite having negative correlation during the years: 2010-2013, Overall CPI and Price of agricultural raw materials have had a positive correlation during the recent years (2014-2021).
+Despite having negative correlation during the years: 2010-2013, Overall CPI and Price of Agricultural Raw Materials have had a positive correlation during the recent years (2014-2021).
-Although there is a positive correlation between the Overall CPI and Price of Agricultural Raw materials, the relationship is very week.
-Therefore, the rice of agricultural raw materials cannot be used to predict the future changes in Overall CPI variable.
+Although there is a positive correlation between the Overall CPI and Price of Agricultural Raw materials, the relationship is very weak.
+Therefore, the Price of Agricultural Raw Materials cannot be used to predict the future changes in Overall CPI variable.

 ## [Final tableau story board](https://public.tableau.com/views/IMFProject-ExploringrelationshipsbetweenCPIandGlobalCommodityPrices/Story?:language=en-US&:display_count=n&:origin=viz_share_link)